 Certain of the underwriters are expected to make offers and sales both inside and outside the United States through their respective selling agents.
 Any offers or sales in the United States will be conducted by broker-dealers registered with the SEC.
 Goldman Sachs (Asia) L.L.C. will offer ADSs in the United States through its SEC-registered broker-dealer affiliate in the United States, Goldman Sachs & Co.
 LLC.
-China Renaissance Securities (Hong Kong) Limited will offer ADSs in the United States through its SEC-registered broker-dealer affiliate in the United States, China Renaissance Securities (US) Inc.
+China Renaissance Securities (Hong Kong) Limited will offer ADSs in the United States through its SEC-registered broker-dealer affiliate in the United States, China Renaissance Securities (US) Inc. China International Capital Corporation Hong Kong Securities Limited is not a broker-dealer registered with the SEC and, to the extent that its conduct may be deemed to involve participation in offers or sales of ADSs in the United States, those offers or sales will be made through one or more SEC-registered broker-dealers in compliance with applicable laws and regulations.
+CLSA Limited is not a broker-dealer registered with the SEC.
+CLSA Limited has agreed that it does not intend to, and will not, offer or sell any of the ADSs in the United States in connection with this offering.
+CMB International Capital Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to U.S. persons.
+CMB International Capital Limited has agreed that it does not intend to, and will not, offer or sell any of the ADSs in the United States or to any U.S. persons in connection with this offering.

 The address of Goldman Sachs (Asia) L.L.C. is 68th Floor, Cheung Kong Center, 2 Queen's Road Central, Hong Kong.
 The address of Morgan Stanley & Co.
 LLC is 1585 Broadway, New York, New York 10036, U.S.A.
 The address of China Renaissance Securities (Hong Kong) Limited is Units 8107-08, Level 81, International Commerce Centre, 1 Austin Road West, Kowloon, Hong Kong.
 The address of J.P.
 Morgan Securities LLC is 383 Madison Avenue, New York, New York 10179, U.S.A.
+The address of China International Capital Corporation Hong Kong Securities Limited is 29th Floor, One International Finance Centre, 1 Harbour View Street, Central, Hong Kong.
+The address of UBS Securities LLC is 1285 Avenue of The Americas, New York, NY 10019, United States.
+The address of CLSA Limited is 18/F, One Pacific Place, 88 Queensway, Hong Kong.
+The address of Credit Suisse Securities (USA) LLC is Eleven Madison Avenue, New York, NY 10010, United States.
+The address of CMB International Capital Limited is 45F, Champion Tower, 3 Garden Road, Central, Hong Kong.